MicrosoftDocs/learn/learn-pr/language/powershell-write-first/includes/2-exercise-hello-world.md

 ### What to do if you see an error message

-Unlike many languages, PowerShell is a forgiving language.
 Where other languages require every character to be precise, PowerShell is more relaxed.
 It's case insensitive, meaning it doesn't care if you accidentally have an upper or lowercase where you aren't supposed to.
 It will interpret `Write-Output` and `write-output` the same.
 So, the main thing to watch out for is misspellings or not having a space where you should.

 If you do encounter and error, it might look something like this: